 Julius Rocca graduated with a degree in medicine and a BA in philosophy in 1985 from the University of Sydney.
 MA in philosophy at the University of Sydney followed in 1990 (Thesis: Epicurean hedonism).
 He practiced as a doctor, on a full-time and part-time basis, until 1996.
 He commenced a PhD on Galen at Sydney under the supervision of Paul Crittenden and Harold Tarrant.
 His doctorate, on Galen’s pneumatology, was awarded in 1996.
 He received a Wellcome Trust Research Award, Faculty of Classics, Cambridge (1997-1999), under the sponsorship of Geoffrey Lloyd.
 In 2000-2003, he was a Research Fellow in the History of Medicine at the Karolinska Institute, Stockholm, producing a text on the institute’s origins.
 He was elected a Research Fellow, Center for Hellenic Studies, Washington DC, academic year 2004-5.
 He held a Wellcome Trust University Award, Department of Classics and Ancient History, University of Exeter, 2007- 2012.
-During that period he co-organised an international conference on teleology in antiquity, to be published by Cambridge University Press.
+During that period he co-organised an international conference on teleology in antiquity, published by Cambridge University Press in 2017.

 - 3.7.2015TalkPart of: The Concept of Pneuma after AristotleSpeaker